ByLaws of the College of Pharmacy

 The duties of this Committee shall include the nomination of students for the various awards, proper recognition of honor students and students receiving awards, and shall determine the financial status of students applying for grants-in-aid, and, after consultation with the Office of Student Financial Aid, shall recommend the students who demonstrate the greatest financial need to the Dean of the College.
 It shall consider all proposals for the change of, or addition of new awards, scholarships, etc., and shall make recommendations to the Faculty regarding such proposals.

-This Committee shall consist of four faculty members at least one of whom will be from Rockford, plus an Associate or Assistant Dean of Student Affairs, in an ex officio capacity without voting privileges, appointed by the Dean.
+This Committee shall consist of five faculty members at least one of whom will be from Rockford, plus an Associate or Assistant Dean of Student Affairs, in an ex officio capacity without voting privileges, appointed by the Dean.
 The Director of Advancement will also serve on the Committee in an ex officio capacity without voting privileges.
 Faculty members shall be elected for staggered terms of two years, two to be elected each year.
 The Committee may seek the advice and counsel of the Student Council or other student leaders on an as needed basis.5.
 Committee on Committees

 The duties of this Committee shall be to seek recommendations for nomination to standing college committees, make nominations for elective membership to standing committees as specified (College Bylaws, Article V, B) and submit these for election at a regular faculty meeting, and make recommendations to the faculty of persons to fill interim positions on standing college committees.